Meet the AJC beta reading team

 I have been an avid reader from a young age and often spent most of my time lost in the fictional worlds I was reading, a habit that continues to this day.
 I’m a freelance editor and have previously volunteered for Lateral Magazine.
 During the day, I work as a clinical trial coordinator and enjoy talking about books with anyone who will listen.

 I approach beta reading with an open mind, as I appreciate the time and effort it takes to create a fictional world.
 My reports will be honest and reflect the thoughts that come to mind, especially on how the story made me feel and believability of the story and characters.

-Genres/material I won’t beta read: Non-fiction, dystopia, child abuse
+Genres/material I won’t read: Non-fiction, dystopia, child abuse.

-Favorite authors: Penny Reid, Sarah J Maas, J.K.
-Rowling, Dervla McTiernan, Ben Aaronovitch, Samantha Young
+Favourite authors: Penny Reid, Sarah J Maas, J.K.
+Rowling, Dervla McTiernan, Ben Aaronovitch, Samantha Young.

 I’m an indie author and book reviewer publishing through my personal website, podcast and Aurealis Magazine, which gives me a wide exposure to the best and worst of the current science fiction and fantasy markets.
 My qualifications in archaeology and writing/literature give me a unique perspective on effective worldbuilding and an eye for the details that make a fictional world both vibrant and real.